 In July 2015 Sciola is a guest in the Art and Poetry exhibition in Selinunte, in the archaeological park of Selinunte, in the province of Trapani, where four internationally renowned artists present their works inspired by the four elements, air, water, earth and re, inside the site used as a real atelier, under the artistic direction of the Orestiadi Foundation.
 During the ftieth edition of the Marmomacc fair in Verona, the National Association “Le Donne del Marmo” awarded him the “Woman of Marble Award 2015” for his important contribution to the history of sculpture.

 The last months for Pinuccio Sciola have been intense and full of great satisfactions.
 Between January and February he exhibits his Tombe di Pietra at the Exmà in Cagliari with the exhibition La memoria persistente, on the occasion of the “Day of Remembrance”; he starts an artistic project with the Monastir Music Band, whose sounds blend with the sound and magic of his sonorous stones in The Memory of the Stones, a musical composition written by the Dutch master Hardy Mertens.
 In March he is in Maranello, for an Art, Shape, Sound master class at the Ferrari Design Center, while from 14 to 19 April 2016 he is in Milan at the Pasquinelli Foundation with a personal exhibition of his sound stones on the occasion of the II Master Sound Art , organized by the ARD & NT consortium of the Brera Academy of Fine Arts and the Milan Polytechnic.
+On 27 April 2016, two weeks before his untimely death, his last public event, one of the most signi cant, takes place within the Stone Tales exhibition in the Basilica of San Pietro in Vincoli in Rome.

 The meeting, entitled La Voce della Pietra- il Museo di Michelangelo e le Pietre Sonore di Sciola, continues that dialogue with Moses, begun three years earlier in the Basilica of Santa Croce in Florence, in front of the artist’s tomb, where Sciola revealed the answer to the famous question «Why don’t you talk?»